gurucoyote/c14/doc/RestrainedLoveReadme.txt

 RELEASE NOTES :
 ---------------
+2.07.03.06 (@versionnum = 2070306) by Henri Beauchamp:
+- Inclusion of Marine Kelley's (upcoming) change:
+	- added : Make gestures activate/deactivate when wearing/removing items respectively through a script.
+- Fixed: @setenv_*i commands now work properly and set the intensity in the same way as the corresponding intensity sliders in the Windlight settings floater.
+- Fixed: when open, the Windlight settings and Day Cycle editor floaters are now properly updated each time a @setenv_* command is issued.
+- Some code cleanup.

 2.07.03.05 (@versionnum = 2070305) by Henri Beauchamp:
 - changed: when deafened and RestrainedLoveShowEllipsis is FALSE, fully skip chat lines instead of displaying empty lines.